vmware-tanzu/tanzu-dev-portal/content/practices/personas/index.md

 #### Machina Personas
 If you're building a "technical" product like an API and your user is a system (such as existing apps that you must integrate with), you may need to create machina personas.

-The key difference are the quandrants you have
+The key difference are the quadrants you have
-   - Top left → drawing a personafication of the machina persona
+   - Top left → drawing a personification of the machina persona
-   - Bottom left → About (facts like thename of the system, age, type, languages/formats it understands)
+   - Bottom left → About (facts like the name of the system, age, type, languages/formats it understands)
    - Top right → Needs & Responsibilities (input it requires, what it does with that input, what it does in general)
    - Bottom right → Quirks (any difficulties or peculiarities when integrating/interacting with the system)